evomimic/map-proto1/dna/README.md

 # DEPRECATED!
 DNA Folder
 This folder contains the combined DNA for multiple hApps.
-Containts of this folder should be moved to new compliant folders.
+The current design calls for separate DNA folders for each hApp.

+TODO:
+1) Scaffold in the DNA for each hApp
+2) Remove this foloder